Accuracy of the Yee FDTD Scheme for Normal Incidence of Plane Waves on Dielectric and Magnetic Interfaces: Conclusion

 This article thoroughly examines the peculiarities of FDTD simulations of normal incidence of harmonic plane electromagnetic waves on a planar interface between linear, homogeneous, isotropic, and perfect dielectrics and magnetics, explicitly accounting for their permittivity and permeability.

 At the beginning of the study, specific conditions were set, within which all subsequent arguments were carried out.
-In~\S\ref{sect:Electrodynamics-Basics}, the problem of calculating reflection and transmission coefficients in the formalism of classical electrodynamics is considered in detail.
-The main results of this section are exact analytical expressions for Fresnel coefficients~\eqref{eq:t-r-Exact}, as well as reflection and transmission coefficients~\eqref{eq:R-T-Exact}, which are used in~\S\ref{sect:Discussion} as a benchmark for evaluating the accuracy of FDTD simulations.
+Section~\ref{sect:Electrodynamics-Basics} establishes exact analytical expressions for Fresnel coefficients~\eqref{eq:t-r-Exact} and reflection/transmission coefficients~\eqref{eq:R-T-Exact}, serving as benchmarks for FDTD accuracy evaluation.